 Analytical Grammar teaches English grammar, punctuation, and usage.
-It is designed to be taught in three grammar “seasons” (see timeline) over three years; however, it is flexible enough to be adapted to a one- or two-year schedule.
+It is designed to be taught in three grammar “seasons” over three years (see timeline below); however, it is can also be adapted to a one-or two-year schedule.

 Analytical Grammar has been used successfully with all students from the learning disabled to the highly gifted.
 This innovative and logical method is not only extremely effective, but makes learning grammar fun.

-Analytical Grammar is an easy-to-follow, step-by-step approach that will prepare your student for high school and college-level work.
-The home teacher does not need to be a grammar expert but can learn along with the student.
+Analytical Grammar is an easy-to-follow, step-by-step approach that will prepare your student for more strenuous high school and college-level work.
+The teacher does not need to be a grammar expert but can learn along with the student.

 Analytical Grammar covers: